lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

     }
 }
 ```
-We also have to implement methods in the Presenter to access the ViewModels required to supply data to the cells.
+We also have to implement methods in the Presenter to access the ViewModels required to create the cells.
 ```swift
 // in ContactListPresenter
 var rowCount: Int { return contactList.count }